 - Be available to log 80 hours during the two-week externship rotation.

-- Be able to provide their own transportation to the BAH office and field sites (some require up to a two hour, one-way, drive).
+- Be able to provide their own transportation to the BAH office and field sites.

 Selection: To be selected for a BAH externship, an applicant should: